 The Old Louisville Inn is one of the oldest buildings still standing in historic Old Town Louisville.
-This beautiful building has been the home of several different restaurant establishments over its 106 years life span.
+This beautiful building has been the home of several different restaurant establishments over its 106 year life span.
 The building was originally built by E.J.
 Difrancia, who was the Louisville agent for Tivoli Beer in Denver.
-The Old Louisville Inn has a picturesque antique back bar that dates back to the 1880s.
+The Old Louisville Inn has a picturesque antique back bar that dates back to the 1880s in Louisville, Colorado.
 This bar is the second oldest in Colorado and features a copper spit trough and a 22 caliber bullet hole.

 In the early days, the saloon was also known as the Colorado Cafe and the Primrose and was an operating ice house.
 The original hand-crank elevator was and still is in use today.
 In its prime, this saloon was the heart of the “red-light district” as a working brothel.
 For many years, Louisville was the only “wet town” in Boulder County and thus developed a notorious reputation for drinking, gambling, other illegal activities.
 This building is even rumored to eternal home to a mischievous ghost named Samantha.
 Samantha, who was known as a local “working girl,” was stabbed to death by one of her customers in a tunnel underneath the building.